 How to patent an idea or invention

-Effective Australian and international patent protection on time and within budget starts here
+Effective patent protection on time and within budget starts here

-There are many options for applying for patent protection.
-Generally speaking, the process starts with an initial patent application, and then further patent applications are filed about 12 months later.
+The patent application process often starts with an initial patent application followed by further patent applications about 12 months later.
 Often the initial patent application is an Australian provisional patent application.
 The further patent applications may include a standard patent application, an innovation patent application and/or an international patent application.

 Typically the further patent applications are then examined.
 Examination involves a Patent Examiner (government official) reviewing the patent specification and considering whether the invention as defined in the patent claims qualifies for protection.
 Routinely, the Examiner will have objections, and correspondence to persuade the Examiner will follow.
-The correspondence will often include both argument and amendments to the patent claims.
+The correspondence will often include both argument and amendments.

 Once the Examiner has been persuaded, the application will be ‘accepted’.
 In the normal course of events, a patent is granted on the application within a few months of acceptance.
 Prior to grant, others (e.g. your competitors) have the opportunity to oppose the grant of patent.
 Only a small proportion of patent applications face formal opposition.